ccamara/X-odus/README.md

 # X-odus

-A list of relevant organisations that have decided to leave X and have made a public statement
+A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.

 ## Organisations that have quitted X

+The following organisations have deleted their accounts in X.

 ### News